wp-plugins/user-submitted-posts/readme.txt

 4. Do you see the image URL as a custom field (on Edit Post screen)?

 That should help troubleshoot or get some clues going.

+Question: "I have it set so that articles get submitted under the users name.
+Sometimes when a user submits an article the article gets submitted under the users name, and other times set as the default user as set in the settings.
+When the article gets set to the default user I cannot change it in wordpress, I need to copy and paste the whole article to a new article and then set it to the proper user."
+Answer: The registered username of the submitter can be used for post author only when they are logged in to WP (otherwise it's difficult to "guess" their identity).
+So if a registered user does not log in and guest posting is enabled, their post will be submitted with the submitted name as the post author.
+Thus, to resolve the dilemma posed in the question, one solution is to require users to be logged in to submit posts.

 **Got questions?**